pborregg/DevelopmentProject/README.md

 ### Setting
 A client has come to you requesting a webpage where they and their players can manage their character sheets for the obscure Tabletop RPG 'Blood and Bone'.

-You are to develop a Single Page Application, using your favorite front-end framework, according to the specifications listed below.
-You can take 1 hour to plan out your project, if desired, and 2 hours to develop.
-Once you have spent 2 hours on development, please email your what you have to sbarney@xcite-interactive.com, along with instructions on how to build and run it.
-It is preferred that all submissions be able to be built and run using Node's npm or yarn tools.
+You are to develop a Single Page Application, using pure html/css and javascript, according to the specifications listed below.
+You can take 1 hour to plan out your project, if desired, and 2 - 3 hours to develop.
+Once you have spent 2 to 3 hours on development, please email your what you have to sbarney@xcite-interactive.com.

 ## Specifications